Chobbes/c495-presentation-2015/notes.md

 * The task itself
   - Actually impossible
     + Have to trust the entire software stack.
+      - While this is difficult this part may not actually be impossible for most tasks.
     + Have to trust the hardware.
       - Hard drive failures
       - Solar radiation